 Q: How fast does it go?

-The rev limiter kicks on at an indicated 90mph.
+The rev limiter kicks on just past an indicated 90mph.
 I believe the speedo is 10-15% off.
 It keeps up and I've heard people hold it all day at WOT without hurting the engine, but I tire of getting beaten up by the wind at high speeds.

 Q: Do you need a license?